Alevi history: Incidents after 1980 Turkish coup d'état

 The democratic opening in Turkey in 1988/1989 broke taboos and opened up public discussions in the press.
 Publications were allowed that would never have been permitted before and liberals pushed for ethnographic studies of the Turkish society mosaic.
 Since 1989 the liberal press has accepted Alevism as a separate religious community.
 Along with other marginalized groups Alevis increased their political activism and fought for equality and official recognition of Alevism as an Islamic community with its special characteristics, for legalization of its religious ritual and practice, for integration of Alevi doctrine in the state education system, and for allotment of a fair share in the media.

 The 1980 military takeover brought all Turkish secularist movements under pressure due to the growing Islamization of public and private life.
 Alevis allied themselves to secular-liberal Sunni groups that feared for the secular Kemalist state – but Alevis this time were not absorbed by these groups but cooperated with them as a separately identifiable group.

 As Sunni Islamism gained strength in the late 1980s and religious intolerance spread, an Alevi backlash occurred in the form of a cultural revival spearheaded by the new educated Alevi elite who organised foundations and trusts, rebuild Saint tombs, and restored rituals.
 There was an effort to reclaim traditions and re-mark boundaries, a call to reconstruct Alevi culture, community, and identity.
 A process was initiated of a reinterpretation of Alevi history and religion, culminating in an "invention of traditions" accompanied by a "coming out" of Alevis from century long dissimulation practices.
 For the first time in modern history Alevis dared to publicly accept their stigmatized identity, articulate their collective interests towards the state, and demand equality with the Sunni majority.

 The government was unhappy about the outcome of liberalisation.
 It had hoped to woo Alevis into a pure Turkish nationalist camp and separate them from other oppressed minorities, especially the exploding Kurdish nationalism.
 There was a growing state interest in dividing Alevis from Kurds and manipulating them to further the regime's aims.
-The Alevis for their part, encouraged by the weakening of the Soviet block and revived claims for minority recognition around the world, pressed for increased recognition in Turkish society.
+The Alevis for their part, encouraged by the weakening of the Soviet bloc and revived claims for minority recognition around the world, pressed for increased recognition in Turkish society.
 Alevi publications multiplied, and Alevis supported the claims of other minorities such as the Laz and the Kurds.

 The pervasive influence of religion in public life in the 1990s has grave potential for a worsening of Sunni-Alevi tensions.
 In 1990 the Ministry of Cults took over the organisation of the Hacibektas festivities under the excuse of making it an international attraction.
 Alevis were unhappy about its interference in the programme especially in 1993 and 1994 as government officials stressed the Turkish elements in Alevism but ignored the community's specificity and did not give it any operating space as a minority community.

 With the political thaw of the 1990s, Alevis in Turkey, influenced by the activities of their brethren in Europe, especially Germany, began to actively publish Alevi books, and open Alevi cultural centers.